marcusoftnet/marcusoftnet.github.io/_posts/2023-06-29-finding-a-bug-how-an-old-guy-thinks.md

   infinityToOption(None) should be(None)
 }

-test("nanToNoneOrValue returns None if NaN or inifite") {
+test("nanToNoneOrValue returns None if NaN or infinite") {
   infinityToOption(Some(Double.NaN)) should be(None)
   infinityToOption(Some(Double.NegativeInfinity)) should be(None)
   infinityToOption(Some(Double.PositiveInfinity)) should be(None)